- Places to Explore

 The Sogenchi garden of Tenryu-ji dates from the 14th century and is one of the most notable in Kyoto.
 Muso Soseki, an influential Zen monk and skillful garden designer, created the garden to resemble Mt.
 Horai in China.
 It is famed for the arrangement of vertical stones in its large pond and as one of the first gardens to use "borrowed scenery," incorporating the mountains in the distance into the design of the garden.

 If you visit Tenryu-ji at lunchtime, consider purchasing a ticket for Zen cuisine served at Shigetsu, within the temple precinct.
-The price for lunch in the large dining area overlooking a garden begins at ¥3,500 (more-elaborate courses cost ¥5,500 and ¥7,500), and includes admission to the garden itself.
-Here you can experience the Zen monks' philosophy of "eating to live" rather than "living to eat."
+The price for lunch in the large dining area overlooking a garden begins at ¥3,500, and includes admission to the garden itself.
 Although you won't partake in the monk's daily helping of gruel, a salted plum, and pickled radishes, you will try Zen cuisine prepared for festival days.
-The meal includes sesame tofu served over top-quality soy sauce, a variety of fresh boiled vegetables, miso soup, and rice.
-The tenzo, a monk specially trained to prepare Zen cuisine, creates a multicourse meal that achieves the harmony of the six basic flavors—bitter, sour, sweet, salty, light, and hot—required for monks to practice Zen with the least hindrance to body and mind.
-Advance reservations are required.
+The tenzo, a monk specially trained to prepare Zen cuisine, creates a multicourse meal that achieves the harmony of the six basic flavors—bitter, sour, sweet, salty, light, and hot—required for monks to balance body and mind.
+Reservations are required.

 Take the JR San-in Main Line from Kyoto Station to Saga Station or the Keifuku Electric Railway to Arashiyama Station.
 From Saga Station walk west; from Arashiyama Station walk north.